includeamin/COVID-19/README.md

 # covid19-detection
-detection of Covid-19 from X-ray images
+Detection of Covid-19 from X-ray images

 ## Train
 ``` python